 Making an application

-Applications for the 2018 programme are now closed.
+Applications for the 2019 programme will open soon.

 Recruitment is via a competitive process, with a panel of faculty members carefully considering applications based on what they can contribute to the programme, as sharing knowledge and expertise, and providing peer consultancy and support are core to the programmes' success.